Is In-Context Learning a Type of Error-Driven Learning? Evidence from the Inverse Frequency Effect in Structural Priming: Introduction

 \ex.
-We find evidence that ICL in off-the-shelf LLMs can be viewed as a form of gradient-based learning. \ex.
+We find evidence that ICL in off-the-shelf LLMs can be viewed as a form of error-driven learning in at least some cases. \ex.
+We show how the IFE can serve as a diagnostic for error-driven learning, paving the way for future work that can use this diagnostic to further investigate the circumstances under which ICL functions like error-driven learning. \ex.
 We generalize the notion of ICL beyond the standardly assumed prompt format of input-output pairs, establishing a connection between priming and prompting. \ex.
-We show that LLMs qualitatively display an important property of human language processing, namely the IFE in structural priming. \ex.
+We show that LLMs qualitatively display an important property of human language processing: the IFE in structural priming. \ex.
 While most human-LLM comparisons focus on representations, our experiments go one step further by analyzing the processing mechanisms used by LLMs.
-Overall, our results suggest that error-driven learning is an aspect of processing that is shared between humans and LLMs.